rixiobarrios/mehn-lab/README.md

 ### Technical Requirements

-Your application should be use the MEHN stack.
+Your application should use the MEHN stack.
 This includes:

-* Using **MongoDB** as your database and **Mongoose** as your ODM.
+* **MongoDB** as your database and **Mongoose** as your ODM.
-* Using **Express** to handle HTTP requests and serve API endpoints.
+* **Express** to handle HTTP requests.
-* Adding **Handlebars** for your views.
+* **Handlebars** for your views.
-* Using **Node** to run your Express server
+* **Node** to run your Express server

-Your app should have CRUD functionality for at least one model.
+Your app should have full CRUD functionality for at least one model.
+Additionally, your application should include some basic styling and navigation throughout the app.

 ### Working Requirements

 * Both students ***must have commits on the repository***.
 * Tasks must be fairly divided between each student.
 Leave a comment in the submission indicating each student's responsibilities.

+## Bonus I
+Add [Validation](http://mongoosejs.com/docs/validation.html) to the properties on your model.

-### Bonus I
+### Bonus II
 Add a second model to your application, which is embedded under the first model.

-### Bonus II
-Deploy your app to Heroku.
+Read the documentation on [Subdocuments](http://mongoosejs.com/docs/subdocs.html).

 ### Bonus III
+Deploy your app to [ Heroku ](https://www.heroku.com/home).

+### Bonus IV
 Add authentication to your app with [Passport](http://www.passportjs.org).

 ## Pairs